HarryTrimble/upload-file-pattern/README.md

 Where possible, avoid the need for users to upload something.
 Ask first:

-- is the information needed to deliver the service?
+- is the information needed to deliver your service?
 - can the information come from an API or another government department?

 Have users upload something only they can provide: